Official websites use .mil

-Warning: Homeport recommends using Internet Explorer.
+Warning: Homeport recommends using Microsoft Edge.
 Unsupported browsers; such as Chrome, Firefox or Safari, may erroneously say credentials are invalid or display an incompatibility warning.
 If this happens please contact the NMC via chat, email or phone.

 Do you want to proceed to Homeport Application Status?